elicia4/linux_notes/tools/rsync.md

 # The "rsync" file-copying tool

-Notes takes on this video by LearnLinuxTV: https://youtu.be/KG78O53u8rY
+Notes take on this video by LearnLinuxTV: https://youtu.be/KG78O53u8rY

 [***go back to README***](README.md)